-Ben came back from a Boy and suddenly got very sick.
+Ben came back from a Boy track meet at Drake University in Scouts camp the first week in July and suddenly got very sick.
 He had flu-like symptoms, migraines, and an extreme lack of energy, to the point where he could barely move.
 When a bullseve rash began to develop on his skin, his parents took him to the ER.
 He was shown to a room and an IV was stuck in his arm.
 His eyesight faded in and out as he sat groggily in his hospital bed.
 The diagnosis: Lyme Disease.
 Within four hours Ben was stable, and the doctors sent him home, cautioning him to get lots of rest and avoid running for awhile.